 A class of machine learning.
-While there are several forms of applying neural networks, Paradise uses the Self-Organizing Map (SOM) process, which is sometimes referred to as Kohenen maps after Professor Teuva Kohenen at the University of Finland.
+While there are several forms of applying neural networks, Paradise uses the Self-Organizing Map (SOM) process, which is sometimes referred to as Kohonen maps after Professor Teuva Kohonen at the University of Finland.

 Principal Component Analysis

 Attributes differ in their relative contribution to information in a given volume.
 PCA is a linear process that helps to determine those attributes that have the greatest contribution to the data and quantifying the relative contribution of each attribute based on its variance.

 The results of the PCA are given in 2 bar charts - Eigenvalues and Eigenvectors.
 Together, they indicate the direction and magnitude of the greatest variance among the set of attributes.